Manufacturing team celebrating successful sales hiring outcome on the production floor

 What These Case Studies Have in Common

-These recruiting engagements were delivered as part of Precision Sales Recruiting’s manufacturing sales recruiting services, and the patterns observed are consistent across manufacturing sales environments where complexity, long sales cycles, and domain expertise matter.
+These recruiting engagements were delivered as part of Precision Sales Recruiting's manufacturing sales recruiting services, using The PRECISION Method™ and our structured hiring process.
+The patterns observed are consistent across manufacturing sales environments where complexity, long sales cycles, and domain expertise matter.

 Case Study Frequently Asked Questions